Ogden Point: Facilities

 The 12 ha port facility has two finger piers designated Pier A (to the south) and Pier B (to the north).
 Berths on each pier are designated North and South.
 South A extends for 335 m, North A extends for 243 m.
 Pier B berths were extended to 317 m by installing a mooring dolphin in 2009.
 Each berth can accommodate a vessel with a draft in excess of 10 m at low tide.
 Although there are four berths, a maximum of three ships can be accommodated in port at any one time due to the close proximity of North A and South B. Canada Border Services Agency facilities are located at each pier.
 Pier A also houses a 9290 m2 warehouse, complete with cable ship spooling apparatus and cable storage facility.

 Ogden Point has break bulk cargo docks.
 Vessels up to 300 m can be accommodated.

 Cruise ships calling at Ogden Point's Cruise Ship Terminal usually provide shore excursions for passengers.
 These may include tours of the Butchart Gardens, city tours, visits to Craigdarroch Castle, pub tours, Empress Hotel afternoon tea, whale watching, Chinatown, Victoria and horse-drawn trolley tours.

 During the cruise season, services to guests include a shuttle bus service operated by Wilson's Transportation to provide guests an alternative to the 30-minute walk to downtown Victoria.
 Public buses (#30/31) stop along Dallas Road on their way to downtown Victoria.
 Taxi cabs and limousines are also available onsite.

 Western Stevedoring is under contract from the Greater Victoria Harbour Authority to manage the facility and Cruise Terminal.

 The Camel Point heliport (TC LID: CBF7) is operated by Pacific Heliport Services and is located just northeast of Pier B.

-For smaller boats there is a boat ramp operated by the James Bay Anglers and open to the public for use.
+For smaller boats there is a public boat ramp owned and operated by the Greater Victoria Harbour Authority.
+Fee for launch includes parking, if available.

 Ogden Point has world-renowned cold water diving for any level of divers.
 Giant Pacific octopus, wolf eels, kelp, sea anemones, nudibranchs and multiple fish and crustacean species can be found even at the shallowest depths.
 Multiple groups of reef balls were placed in 2008 to study the migration of species from the break-wall outwards.
 Due to currents and other hazards found in any diving environment, a discover local diving tour with a dive professional is advised.

 At one time a car float came to Ogden Point.